lukso-network/docs/docs/standards/generic-standards/01-lsp2-json-schema.md

 Using **slot numbers** and **raw bytes** makes the contract storage very hard to handle.
 [ERC725Y](../universal-profile/01-lsp0-erc725account.md#erc725y---generic-key-value-store) solves part of the problem through a more flexible storage layout, where data is addressed via `bytes32` keys.
 However, with such low-level languages, it is difficult for humans to understand the data in the storage.

 The main problem around smart contract storage also arises when data is stored differently, depending on individual use cases and application needs.
-No standard schema defines "what the data stored under a specific key represents."
+No standard schema defines "what the data stored under a specific key represents".

 These two issues make it very hard for smart contracts to interact with each other and for external services to interact with contracts' storage.